Chartered Educational Assessor (CEA)

 - Leading examination standardisation meetings;

-- Contributing to the design of teacher-assessor support materials and formal records of Continuous Professional Development (CPD) delivery.
+- Contributing to the design of teacher/trainer-assessor support materials and formal records of Continuous Professional Development (CPD) delivery.

 Applicants must be able to show evidence of the knowledge, skills and understanding relevant to self-management in the assessment field.
 You must show evidence of your ability to: